We Support Those Who Support Us

 Political action is imperative for two reasons: To elect friends of public education and preK-12 and higher education employees, and to pass or defeat ballot proposals that affect education and our members

-Decisions are made based on information about the candidate’s background, voting record, public platform and through personal interviews.
-We also are involved with the decision making process with the state and local AFL-CIO, and AFT in presidential races.
-As AFT Michigan makes determinations that are issue based, support may be given to candidates of both major parties.
+We regularly survey members to determine issues they feel most strongly about.
+Decisions about candidate endorsements are made based on their stances on these issues, information about the candidate’s background, voting record, public platform and through personal interviews.
+We also are involved with the decision-making process with the state and local AFL-CIO, and AFT in presidential races.
+Because AFT Michigan makes determinations that are issue-based, support may be given to candidates of any political party.

-The final vote to endorse is made by the AFT Michigan Administrative Board.
-This list of endorsements includes candidates running for U.S. Congress, the Michigan Legislation, the Supreme Court, the Court of Appeals and education boards.
+The vote to endorse state-level candidates is made by the AFT Michigan Administrative Board.
+This list of endorsements includes candidates running for U.S. Congress, the Michigan Legislature, the Supreme Court, the Court of Appeals and education boards.

 AFT Michigan is actively involved in ballot proposals that affect our members.
 For example, in 2000 the state federation and our locals played a major role in defeating public school vouchers.
-In 2002, we were involved in defeating the proposal to take tobacco settlement money out of public education.
+In 2002, we were involved in defeating the proposal to take tobacco settlement money away from public education.